Search

 Cloud Atlas

 You may have missed World Meteorological Day.
 Designated by the World Meteorological Organization (WMO), the day celebrates clouds and their importance to environments worldwide.
-Whether cloud forests, marine coastal fogs, or thunderstorm fronts, they are everywhere.
+Whether in cloud forests, coastal fogs, or thunderstorm fronts, clouds are everywhere.

-In recognition, the UN weather agency expanded the International Cloud Atlas as a reference for observing and identifying clouds, an essential component of global weather, climate, and the water (hydrologic) cycle.
-The online resource identifies new forms such as asperitas, cavum (fallstreak hole), cauda (tail), fluctus (wave), and murus (wall) clouds that join the list of better known cirrus, lenticular, and cumulus formations.
+In recognition, the international weather agency expanded the International Cloud Atlas as a reference for observing and identifying new cloud forms, an essential component of global weather, climate, and the hydrologic (water) cycle.
+The online resource identifies new forms such as asperitas, cavum (fallstreak hole), cauda (tail), fluctus (wave), and murus (wall) clouds that join the list of better known cirrus, lenticular, and cumulus cloud forms.
+Suspected new forms can be nominated to the Cloud Appreciation Society and anyone can join.
+Citizen scientist 'cloud-spotters' potentially can have a new form recognized in a future atlas.

 Asperitas Clouds (credit: Wikipedia/WHO) Fluctus Clouds (credit: WMO)